ESIPFed/data-help-desk/docs/for_organizers/what_you_need/measuring_success.md

 ---
 layout: page
-title: How to measure success
+title: Measuring success
-parent: Things to consider
+parent: What you'll need
-nav_order: 1
+nav_order: 9
 has_toc: false
 ---

-# How to Measure Success of a Data Help Desk
+# Measuring the Success of a Data Help Desk

 With in-person events, the number of interactions with researchers can be a key metric to understand the reach of the event, along with the qualitative metrics